THIS MONTH - FREE SHIPPING OVER £50

 Once the wig looks the right colour, remove it from the water and rinse it under the cold tap.
 Do this until the water runs clear, like you would with regular hair dye.
 You can then lay your wig out and leave it to air dry.

 This process is risky, factors like how well your wig has been looked after, the quality of fabric dye used etc. can all have an effect on the outcome, so please be careful, and as we said above, don’t do this on a wig you aren’t OK with potentially ruining.
-Having said that, it’s a great way to revive old styles you don’t wear anymore, and the boiling water can smooth out old synthetic hair, if your wig was styled in curls when you boiled it though, these curls will not still be present after it dries.
-This process removes any style the wig had been set into.
+Having said that, you could bring an old wig back to life with a new look.

 What kind of fibre is used in our wigs?